SoftBank brings food service robot to labour-strapped Japan

 SoftBank is touting the use of Whiz as a coronavirus countermeasure, and said on Monday that Pepper can be used in conjunction with thermal sensors to monitor customers.

-The move comes as Son has shifted from operating businesses to making investments in recent years.
-Earlier this month SoftBank announced the sale of cellphone distributor Brightstar as it cuts links to the telecoms industry.
+Son has shifted from operating businesses to making investments in recent years.
+This month, SoftBank announced the sale of cellphone distributor Brightstar as it cuts links to the telecoms industry.

 Reporting by Sam Nussey; Editing by Ana Nicolaci da Costa